Physalis nicandroides: As food

 Combined with other ingredients like onion, garlic, cilantro and chili pepper, Physalis nicandroides fruits are used for making salsas.
 However, Physalis nicandroides fruits contain tannins which taste a little bitter and that keeps some people from using them, though others like it.

 As medicine

 In Mexico, gargling a decoction from boiling the root of Physalis nicandroides is used for the pain caused by infected molars.
 In the state of Guerrero, Physalis nicandroides is used to reduce symptoms of edemas.
 In Puebla the leaves are used against conjunctivitis.
 In the states of Morelos and Guerrero, mothers who have just given birth are bathed in water prepared from the species.

 Studies indicate that a certain steroid from Physalis nicandroides inhibits HIV transcription, thus might help in the treatment of HIV/AIDS.

 For trapping small insects

 In the Mexican state of Guerrero, the sticky leaves of Physalis nicandroides, because of their sticky, gland-bearing hairs, are strewn on the floor, or even woven into palm-leaf-based floor mats called petates, to immobilize tiny insect pests, particularly fleas.
-In fact, in Mexico Physalis nicandroides often is called matapulgas -- "flea killer."
+In fact, in Mexico Physalis nicandroides often is called matapulgas, meaning "flea killer".